Frequently Asked Questions

 Yes, mock interviews are available to graduate students irrespective of their chosen career path.
 Students can schedule appointments with a Career Consultant for a mock interview by sending an email to email@example.com.

-Availability is limited based on capacity and whether employers are on campus with scheduled interviews.
-Recruiting season is the busiest time in the Interview Center, so availability may be limited.
-Plan ahead with contingencies as appropriate.
+Availability may be limited when employers are on campus for scheduled interviews.
+Recruiting season is particularly busy, so please plan ahead with contingencies as appropriate.

 Go IRISH is Notre Dame's primary recruiting database.
 It includes both on-campus and off-campus interviewing opportunities for jobs and internships.
 Go IRISH can also be used to view upcoming employer information sessions, pre-nights, and career fair participants.
 It also serves as a job search engine for internship and full-time opportunities specifically seeking Notre Dame talent.
 You can manage your career search in your Go IRISH account by uploading your documents, reviewing job profiles, researching organizations, and applying for jobs.